Seneca-ICTOER/OSM620v1/docs/Labs/lab3.md

 23. Now, let's test our ping.
 Switch over to your Windows 11 Client (client1).
 24. Open a Command Prompt window, and run the following command: `ping srv2-ipaddress` (Refer to _Part 3, Step 3_).
 25. Does it work?
-26. **It if does, congratulations!** You've just enabled ping for connectivity checking to _srv2_ and gone through your first foray into the PowerShell!
+26. **If it does, congratulations!** You've just enabled ping for connectivity checking to _srv2_ and gone through your first foray into the PowerShell!

 ### Part 6: Windows Client (client1) - Applying Firewall Rules